-The Ministry of Health of the Czech Republic and the World Health Organization (WHO) are pleased to present the Country Cooperation Strategy for the Czech Republic for 2024-2030, which provides strategic direction for collaboration for health for the next six years.
+The Ministry of Health of the Czech Republic and the World Health Organization (WHO) are pleased to present the Country Cooperation Strategy for Czechia for 2024-2030, which provides strategic direction for collaboration for health for the next six years.
 It reflects the country's national health and development agenda and identifies a set of agreed joint priorities in line with the WHO Regional Office for Europe's commitment to leaving no one behind and to strengthen the leadership of national health authorities across the European Region.

-With the challenges faced through the coronavirus disease pandemic and the ongoing threats to health and security, such as from the war in Ukraine and climate change and global warming, the Czech Republic is more committed than ever to provide, protect and promote the health and well-being of the whole country.
+With the challenges faced through the coronavirus disease pandemic and the ongoing threats to health and security, such as from the war in Ukraine and climate change and global warming, Czechia is more committed than ever to provide, protect and promote the health and well-being of the whole country.

-The strategy has two distinct dimensions - giving everyone in the Czech Republic the opportunity to live a healthy and active life; and ensuring that the health system is sustainable, fair, accessible to everyone and prepared for emergencies.
+The strategy has two distinct dimensions - giving everyone in Czechia the opportunity to live a healthy and active life; and ensuring that the health system is sustainable, fair, accessible to everyone and prepared for emergencies.

-This continued close collaboration with WHO will support the delivery of the health goals set out in the Strategic Framework Czech Republic 2030 and its Public Health Strategy for 2021-2030, which will in turn help the Czech Republic achieve the 2030 Sustainable Development Goals.
+This continued close collaboration with WHO will support the delivery of the health goals set out in the Strategic Framework Czech Republic 2030 and its Public Health Strategy for 2021-2030, which will in turn help Czechia achieve the 2030 Sustainable Development Goals.
+WHO Country Cooperation Strategy, Czechia

-Country Cooperation Strategy CZECH REPUBLIC